gerryw1389/gerryw1389.github.io/_posts/2016-11-15-naked-domain-redirect-cloudflare.md

 ### Description:

-I needed a way for people to get to my site without having to type &#8220;www&#8221; in the address bar.
-I first used a service called &#8220;[wwwizer](http://wwwizer.com/naked-domain-redirect)&#8221; but then found that you can do this WITHIN CloudFlare by setting up &#8220;Page Rules&#8221;.
+I needed a way for people to get to my site without having to type `www` in the address bar.
+I first used a service called `[wwwizer](http://wwwizer.com/naked-domain-redirect)` but then found that you can do this WITHIN CloudFlare by setting up `Page Rules`.

 NOTE: You only get 3 with a free domain, but you only need 1 for this.
+{: .notice--success}

 ### To Resolve: